rabbitmq/rabbitmq-website/site/oauth2-examples.md

 make install-uaac
 </pre>

-In order to operate with uaa we need to "authenticate".
+In order to operate with uaa you need to "authenticate".
 There is an OAuth 2.0 client preconfigured with the following credentials `admin:adminsecret`.
 This user is configured under `{uaa_repo}/uaa/src/main/webapp/WEB-INF/spring/oauth-clients.xml`.
 The above command takes care of this.

 ### Clients, Users and Permissions in UAA